 5. Display Relevant Skills

 Instead of listing every skill you may have, it’s better to list the skills that are relevant to the position.
 This helps you to have a more focused functional resume so that recruiters can have a better idea if you are an ideal candidate for the position or not.
-For instance, you can include transferable skills from past projects or jobs, such as communication and leadership skills, on your resume if you are switching careers.
+For instance, as a product manager, you can include transferable skills from past projects or jobs, such as communication between the engineering and design teams and leadership skills on managing the entire product development lifecycle, on your product manager resume if you are switching careers.

 6. Include Your Accomplishments